 Be as specific as you can

-Vague goals, like “lose weight” or “eat better”, aren’t particularly helpful.
+Vague goals, like “drink water” or “eat better”, aren’t particularly helpful.
 How do you know precisely what you’re aiming for?
 And how will you know when you’ve achieved it?
 Well-defined goals on the other hand give a very clear direction of travel.
 Thinking about each goal in terms of why, what, where, when and who can help you to nail the detail – and if you nail the detail, you’re far more likely to nail the goal.

 Make sure your goals are measurable